 Drafting Your Will.

-The process of preparing a will does not have to be a complex or difficult.
-Choosing the right attorney to assist you in your estate planning can greatly simply the process.
-The lawyers at Perry, Bundy, Plyler and Long LLP have over 110 years of combined experience writing wills and estate planning for North Carolina families, and can help to guarantee that your hard-earned assets pass to who you want them to.
-Give us a call at 704-289-2519 to protect your family and your estate assets.
+The process of preparing a will does not have to be complex or difficult.
+Choosing the right attorney to assist you in your estate planning can greatly simplify the process.
+The lawyers at Perry, Bundy, Plyler & Long LLP, your expert attorneys in Monroe, NC, have over 110 years of combined experience writing wills and estate planning for North Carolina families and can help to guarantee that your hard-earned assets pass to who you want them to.